Click the links below to find more information:

 The Department of Biomedical Materials Science offices and laboratories occupy nearly 5,000 square feet within the School of Dentistry.
 These facilities permit research and characterization of a diverse range of materials (metals, polymers, ceramics, composites), of a wide range of properties (physical, mechanical, electrochemical, biological, etc.), and at all levels of interest - from atomistic to macroscopic.

-In light of the fact that the equipment available in our laboratories represents the state of the art in material testing and characterization, and a variety of industries and other universities have requested access to this equipment, the Department of Biomedical Materials Science has formalized a User Facility This facility provides access to equipment used to perform materials processing, characterization and certification.
+In light of the fact that the equipment available in our laboratories represents the state of the art in material testing and characterization, and a variety of industries and other universities have requested access to this equipment, the Department of Biomedical Materials Science has formalized a Shared Equipment Facility This facility provides access to equipment used to perform materials processing, characterization and certification.

 These services are now available to users within and outside the academic community on a fee-for-service basis.
 Users may become trained in the use of the equipment and be allowed independent operation or testing may be performed by departmental personnel at an additional cost.